-International VAR Students should first bring their passport and immigration documents to check in with the Office of International Students and Scholars (OISS), 421 Temple Street.
+International Visiting Students should first bring their passport and immigration documents to check in with the Office of International Students and Scholars (OISS).
 Their second stop should be to inform their Yale department and advisor that they have arrived.

-Non-degree students who wish to take classes must apply as Special Students, not VARs.
+Non-degree students who wish to take classes must apply as Visiting Students, not Visiting Assistants in Research.

-Once you have been offered admission and have accepted that offer, the Office of Graduate Admissions will document you as a new student to the Office of the University Registrar.
+Once you have been offered admission and have accepted your offer, the Office of Graduate Admissions will document you as a new student to the Office of the University Registrar.

 The Office of International Students and Scholars (OISS) will then contact you by email within 3-6 business days and request that you fill out a mandatory questionnaire.